ccfang2/fdid/README.md

 ![Example 1](man/figures/plot_scb.png)

+As is seen, the reference time in this example is at event time -1.
 The gray area indicates the time span over which the treatment effect is uniformly significant under our simultaneous confidence band.
 Traditional confidence intervals are also plotted.
 The intervals fail to take into account the multiple testing problem, so they are typically narrower than our band.

 > **Note:** If you do not have estimates of event study coefficients and covariances, you may use our function `fdid()` to estimate them from using your original data.
 Our function allows the estimation under both non-staggered and staggered DiD designs.
 In particularly, we consider the negative weighting problem of estimating event study coefficients under staggered designs and use carefully chosen non-negative weights to sum up estimates from different treatment subgroups.